ShivamVishwakarma150/Low-Level-Design/01. Clean Code/03. Best Practices for Naming/Notes.md

-Certainly!
-Here's a detailed explanation of each best practice for naming in programming, along with code snippets to illustrate the concepts:
+## Here's a detailed explanation of each best practice for naming in programming, along with code snippets to illustrate the concepts:

 **1) Descriptive Naming:**
 Using descriptive names helps communicate the purpose and functionality of your code.
 It enhances readability and makes the code self-explanatory.
 For example: